nibreh/yellow-theme-lateral/README.md

 Lateral is responsive: when the browser window is minimized, classical navigation is displayed and fixed sidebar is not.

-If you install another snippet like blog or wiki, you probably need to adapt them like this:
+If you install another snippet like blog, wiki, feed, search or sitemap, you probably need to edit their template and adapt them like this:

     <div class="page">
       <div class="content sidebar">